BridgesLab/PredictorsDietInducedObesity/README.md

 This repository contains code and manuscripts for a project in the lab relating to predicting the amount of diet induced obesity.

-This PredictorsDietInducedObesity data is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0. - See more at: http://opendatacommons.org/licenses/by/#sthash.PVeWmN1l.dpuf.
+This PredictorsDietInducedObesity data is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0.
 For more information see the LICENSE.txt file in this directory.

 <!-- Open Data Link -->
 <a href="http://opendefinition.org/">